Tempe launches first-ever survey to seek business feedback

 Survey questions pertain to topics such as public safety, transportation, housing, landscaping, solid waste and communication.

 ETC Institute will follow up with phone calls to those selected business owners who may not have returned their surveys by mail.
 Those businesses can choose to complete the survey by phone.

-In addition, any business – even those that did not receive a survey by mail – can fill out the survey online at www.TempeCityGov.org by midnight on Oct.
-15.
+In addition, any business – even those that did not receive a survey by mail – can fill out the survey online at www.TempeCityGov.org.